Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 The Future of Yoga for An Aging Population

-Last year The Institute of Yoga Sports Science® became an accredited yoga school in the US, with its campus at Eastern Athletic Club, Brooklyn Heights, New York.
+The Institute of Yoga Sports Science® is an accredited yoga school with the Yoga Alliance with its campus at Eastern Athletic Club, Brooklyn Heights, New York.

 Hayley has applied her unique approach using the science of yoga to help people improve their everyday performance needs.